Searching for details:

 Following the cancellation of the Sapfir project, TsSKB Progress proposed to recycle three leftover telescopes in various stages of completion for a smaller, cheaper spacecraft to be launched on the Soyuz-2 rockets.
 The new vehicle would also use hardware developed inside post-Soviet Russia, replacing old contractors in the former republics of USSR, first of all those in Ukraine.

 At the turn of the 21st century, the Russian government decided to fund at least one such spacecraft within the armaments development program covering a period until 2010.
 In 2000, NPO Lavochkin, the developer of the Araks satellite, and TsSKB Progress, a leading spy satellite developer in Russia, submitted competing bids for the project.
 NPO Lavochkin planned to use an optical system from the Araks project combined with a brand-new unpressurized service module.
 The capability of the proposed spacecraft were as good or exceeding those of the Araks satellite.
-One improvement included a major increase in the image transmission speed.
+One improvement included a major increase in the image transmission rate.
 In contrast, a proposal from TsSKB Progress was based on the Resurs-DK satellite, whose design was formulated in accordance with the requirements of the Russian space agency, rather than deriving from higher requirements demanded by the military.

 Still, it was clear from the outset that TsSKB Progress was "doomed" to win the tender.
 Both, a civilian space agency and the Ministry of Defense felt that they owed to give the company a lucrative contract in order to preserve the survival of the development potential in Samara, including the production of the critically important Soyuz family of rockets.
+Ironically, then deputy chief of the Russian space agency Georgy Polishyuk, who later became the head of NPO Lavochkin, helped to wrestle the project away from Lavochkin.

 With a mass exceeding seven tons, the spacecraft code-named 14F137 Persona was designed to fit onto the Soyuz-2 rocket, which would launch it into a high-inclination orbit extending from pole to pole and enabling to photograph virtually any point on the Earth surface.